The Camp of the Saints: Later reception

+In 1983, Linda Chavez called the novel "a sickening book", describing it as "racist, xenophobic and paranoid."
+In the early 1980s, the director of the French intelligence service SDECE, Alexandre de Marenches, gave a copy of the book to Ronald Reagan, who reportedly stated that he was "terribly impressed" with it.
+The December 1994 cover story of The Atlantic Monthly focused on the themes of the novel, analyzing them in the context of international relations, while describing it as "the most politically incorrect book in France in the second half of the twentieth century".
+Its authors, British historian Paul Kennedy and Columbia professor Matthew Connelly further wrote, "many members of the more prosperous economies are beginning to agree with Raspail's vision".
+Neo-conservative writer Daniel Pipes has cited the work in the context of the "Islamization of the European continent", while Ronald F. Maxwell, who sympathized with the book's themes, considered making a feature film out of the novel.
+Samuel P. Huntington was also influenced by the book.

 In 2002, columnist Lionel Shriver described the novel as "both prescient and appalling", certainly "racist" but "written with tremendous verbal energy and passion."
 Shriver writes that the book "gives bilious voice to an emotion whose expression is increasingly taboo in the West, but that can grow only more virulent when suppressed: the fierce resentment felt by majority populations when that status seems threatened."

 William F. Buckley, Jr. praised the book in 2004 as "a great novel" that raised questions on how to respond to massive illegal immigration, and in 2014, Mackubin Thomas Owens noted Buckley's praise of it, while remarking that "Raspail was ahead of his time in demonstrating that Western civilization had lost its sense of purpose and history—its 'exceptionalism'."
 In 2005, the conservative Chilton Williamson praised the book as "one of the most uncompromising works of literary reaction in the 20th century."

-In March 2011, the book returned to the bestseller list, ranking in the top five in bookstores in France.
+A review in The Times of the second English translation called it "savagely, even gleefully, racist" in its depiction of the migrants, but also "closely, horribly relevant to our dilemmas".

+The book has become popular among some far-right politicians.
 It has been favorably referred to by Steve Bannon, U.S. President Donald Trump's former Chief Strategist.
-It has also been promoted by Trump's senior policy advisor Stephen Miller, GOP Congressman Steve King, French National Rally leader Marine Le Pen and Hungarian Prime Minister Viktor Orbán.
-A 2015 report from the SPLC described the novel as "the favorite racist fantasy of the anti-immigrant movement in the US".
+It has also been promoted by Trump's former senior policy advisor Stephen Miller, GOP Congressman Steve King, French National Rally leader Marine Le Pen and Hungarian Prime Minister Viktor Orbán.
+A 2001 report from the SPLC described the novel as "the favorite racist fantasy of the anti-immigrant movement in the US".

-On February 26, 2021, the Australian Classification Board classified the book as "Unrestricted", without the consumer advice letter M for Mature, meaning that it was not found inappropriate for children under fifteen.